-The process of working under an umbrella company is different than contracting under a limited company.
-Read below to understand the steps between an umbrella company, recruitment agency and end client.
+The process of working under an umbrella company is different than contracting through a limited company.
+Read below to understand the differences between an umbrella company, recruitment agency and end client.

 What is an umbrella company?

-An umbrella company is a separate company that acts as an employer for contractors working on fixed term contracts.
+An umbrella company is a separate company that acts as an employer for contractors working on fixed-term contracts.
 They also serve as an intermediary between the contractor and their end client or agency.
 The principle function of an umbrella company is to organise payment for the contractor.
-To do this they collect the contractor’s earnings from the end client or agency and then pay it onto the contractor with tax, national insurance and their umbrella company fee deducted.
+To do this they collect the contractor’s earnings from the end client or agency and then pay it onto the contractor after tax and National Insurance Contributions are deducted.

 How does an umbrella company work?

 There are a number of steps you will take when you work under an umbrella company:

 1. Sign a contract with an umbrella company

 The umbrella company will sign a contract with your recruitment agency.
 You will then sign an employment contract with the umbrella company and become an employee of the umbrella.

 As an umbrella employee, you will be required to submit a timesheet with information about all of the hours you have worked, along with any expenses to claim.
 Your umbrella company will invoice your agent/client for the work you have done and will receive funds for you from the agency.

 You are paid after tax and National Insurance Contributions are deducted.
 Your umbrella company will send you a payslip, and your wages will be paid directly into your bank account.